lukas1994/selfspy/README.md

 ```

 ### Email
 To monitor that Selfspy works as it should and to continuously get feedback on yourself, it is good to  regularly mail yourself some statistics.
-I think the easiest way to automate this is using [sendEmail](http://www.debianadmin.com/how-to-sendemail-from-the-command-line-using-a-gmail-account-and-others.html), which can do neat stuff like send through your Gmail account.
+I think the easiest way to automate this is using email.

 Follow [this guide](https://www.developerfiles.com/how-to-send-emails-from-localhost-mac-os-x-el-capitan/) to setup `mail` on OSX.